redakker/rotaryphone/README.md

 - Rotated numbers will be sent over MQTT

 After a dial there is a 2 secs timeout before sending out the number.
 It makes possible to dial longer than 1 digit numbers.

+TODOs:
+- make available to have some sound in the handset (for ex. mp3)
+- read the onhook/offhook events
+- trigger to ring the phone over MQTT